ara3d/Plato.Geometry/README.md

-## PROJECT IS ON HOLD!
+## PROJECT HAS MOVED!

 ### Active work is happening in Ara3D.Geometry project at https://github.com/ara3d/ara3d-sdk

-We will resume work on the Plato.Geometry repository once the Ara3D.Geometry project has reached a stable equilibrium.
+We will resume work on the Plato.Geometry repository once the Ara3D.Geometry C# libraries have reached a stable equilibrium.
-The goal is to first assure that Ara3D.Geometry is well tested, and provides a good user experience.
+The goal is to first assure that Ara3D.Geometry is well tested, and provides a good user experience, and then we will resume work on Plato.Geometry as a multi-language.

 # Plato.Geometry